E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/AuxMod/readme.rst

 	make

-For AuxMod test purposes the ``numdiff`` package should be made available before running the tests.
-In case ``numdiff`` is not available on the system the ``diff`` command will be automatically used instead.
-The user is advised to download and install ``numdiff`` from `here <http://www.nongnu.org/numdiff/>`_ to ensure that numerical differences are ignored in the module tests.

 Testing
 _______

+For AuxMod test purposes the ``numdiff`` package is used for automatic comparison purposes and should be made available before running the tests, otherwise the ``diff`` command will be used automatically instead but the user is warned that the test might fail due to numerical differences.
+The user is advised to download and install ``numdiff`` from `here <http://www.nongnu.org/numdiff/>`_.
 The module is accompanied with an example input file ``TESTINPUT`` located in the ``tests`` sub-directory together with the reference output in sub-directory ``REFERENCE_OUTPUT``: